YawLighthouse/UMG-Slate-Compendium/README.md

 ### 9.3 Slate Console Debugger

 The Slate Console Debugger is a list of console commands that can be used to debug different parts of Slate for debugging purposes.
-Each console command is prefixed with `SlateDebugger.`, when enabling an option this will cause it's debug information to be printed to the output log.
+Each console command is prefixed with `SlateDebugger.`, when enabling an option this will cause its debug information to be printed to the output log.

 The good news is that you can enable these flags from the widget reflector so you don't have to type in the difference debug commands.
 ![Widget Reflector Slate Console Debugger Flags](images/widget_reflector_console_debugger.png)